GOING TO SCHOOL WITHOUT STRESS AND ANXIETY - PSYCHOLOGIST'S ADVICE

 School is initially about learning to write, read and count.
 In order for a child to cope with their lessons, it is necessary to strengthen their sense of responsibility and arouse curiosity.
 However, it is also worth remembering that seven-year-olds are not able to concentrate on one task for a long time.
 It is therefore good to combine homework with play or organize breaks from time to time, e.g. for a short walk or a game of football.

-School is a place where a child should learn, not be the best at everything. – Marika Auksztulewicz recalls. – Parents’ expectations should therefore go hand in hand with their abilities.
-It may also be worth considering whether, in addition to school classes, additional classes in horse riding, chess, swimming and a foreign language are good for a young person, and whether we would like to live like that ourselves – concludes the expert.
+- School is a place where a child should learn, not be the best at everything. – Marika Auksztulewicz recalls. – Parents' expectations should therefore be in line with their child's abilities.
+It might also be worth considering whether, in addition to schoolwork, extracurricular activities like horseback riding, chess, swimming, and foreign languages are beneficial for a young person, and whether we would like to live this way ourselves. concludes the expert.

 Too much pressure, too many responsibilities, no time to talk, emotional indifference and problems in relationships with peers are the most common causes of mental disorders in school-age children.
 They can be prevented by being attentive to the child and reacting in time.
 How to do it and what to pay attention to?
 What early symptoms should worry you, where and when to seek specialist support?
 We will answer these and other questions in the next episodes of the new series, podcasts WHAT DOES YOUR DOCTOR SAY?, about the psychological problems of children and youth.
 Premiere episodes on successive Wednesdays in September.
 We invite you to listen!